patrickbucher/learning-rust/diary.md

+# Day 169 (2024-05-09)

+I started re-reading chapter 15 of the Rust Book on smart pointers.
+I just read the easy first part about `Box`, the `Deref`, and the `Drop` trait.

 # Day 168 (2024-05-08)

 I had a few more things to tweak an `rowcalc`, but I also discovered a few